What do chemists do?

 |Highest Degree Obtained||Median Starting Salary||Median Salary|

 Source: Salary Survey from the American Chemical Society.
 (Accessed 2/11/2016)

 The salary of a Chemist depends on experience, educational level, geographical location, and employer.
 Wages to be higher in private industry, lower in government, and lower still in high schools and colleges.

 Where do chemists work?

-Federal, local, and state governments also hire chemists for a variety of jobs.
-Positions include forensic Chemists who work for law enforcement agencies analyzing blood, saliva, and other samples; water quality Chemists who analyze treated and untreated domestic water supplies; and agricultural Chemists who study the chemical interaction of soils, fertilizers, insects, and animals.
+Federal, local, and state governments also hire chemists.
+Positions include forensic chemists who work for law enforcement agencies analyzing blood, saliva, and other samples; water quality chemists who analyze treated and untreated domestic water supplies; and agricultural chemists who study the chemical interaction of soils, fertilizers, insects, and animals.